APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 ### Heavy policing is already a policy of the university

 - Open with an arresting scene - drop the reader into the moment of peak chaos.
 Use vivid descriptions, eyewitness accounts, and specific details to establish the stakes.

+- Did they arrest indiscriminately, or was there a fair dispersal order?